floomby/web3pp/README.md

 ## Web3pp

-Header only Ethereum rpc library for c++.
+Header only Ethereum interaction library for c++.

 This library depends only on some boost libraries and openssl.